jessehorne/dockbot/README.md

 5. Run it! `npx nodemon`

 ### Thanks for checking out the project.
-I look forward to seeing you all on the Dinghy.
+I look forward to seeing you on the Dinghy.